Have you ever walked down the haircare aisle only to see every product was one you couldn’t use?

 2. Invest in oils.

 Almond oil, castor oil, jojoba oil, avocado oil.
 Any kind of oil will do!
-After to have washed, conditioned, and moisturized your hair, use an oil to seal the follicle and lock in the moisture (especially during the dryer months)
+After you have washed, conditioned, and moisturized your hair, use an oil to seal the follicle and lock in the moisture (especially during the dryer months)

 3. Get a robe.